-A study of the content, resources, and strategies for the teaching of science in the elementary school.
-The particular needs of the early
+(Fall and Spring, Course Offered Every Year) A study of the content, resources, and strategies for the teaching of science in the elementary school.
+The particular needs of the early childhood and intermediate teacher will be considered.
+Admission to the Teacher Education program or permission of the instructor is required.

-EDU-403 Learning and Teaching Literacy at the Intermediate Level

-This course will address the research, theory, and instructional practices related to teaching literacy at the upper elementary level.
+EDU-403 Learning and Teaching Literacy at the (3.00 cr.)
+Intermediate Level (Spring, Course Offered Every Year) This course will address the research, theory, and instructional practices related to teaching literacy at the upper elementary level.
 Candidates will learn to integrate children's literature, writing and reading instruction into a total program of balanced literacy instruction which is culturally relevant and developmentally appropriate for students.
 Emphasis will be given to methods for fostering development in all language processes and to using literacy skills as tools for learning content material.
 Comparisons and connections are made between the development of early literacy and mathematics skills in children.
 Specific strategies for helping students with diverse learning needs (ELL, learning disabilities, academically gifted) extend their understanding of literacy are included.
 Approximately eight hours of daytime focused field experiences (observations, teacher interview, student interviews, & individual tutoring) at a partner school in a 3-6 classroom are required.
-Prerequisite: ENG 320, EDU 303 and Admission to the Teacher Education Program; Co-requisites: EDU 304.
+Prerequisite: ENG-320, EDU-303 and Admission to the Teacher Education Program; Corequisites: EDU-304.
+This course is for students completing a K-6 license.

-EDU-404 Learning and Teaching Mathematics in the Intermediate Grades
+EDU-404 Learning and Teaching Mathematics in the (3.00 cr.)
+Intermediate Grades (Fall.
+Course Offered Every Year)

-EDU 490.

 The focus in this course is on instructional planning in mathematics based upon formative and summative assessment for large and small groups of students in the intermediate-upper elementary grade classroom.
 Based upon constructivist theories, strategies and tools will be used to plan instruction that develops and extends students' understanding of number, operations, measurement, geometry, and data, algebraic thinking through reasoning, problem solving, communication, and connections.
 Also included are specific instructional strategies for helping students with diverse learning needs develop mathematical literacy.
 Approximately eight hours of focused, daytime field experiences (observations, student assessment interview, & small group instruction) at a partner school in a grade 3-5 classroom are required.
-Prerequisites: MAT 160 & MAT 260; EDU 304 & admission to the Teacher Education Program.
-Co-requisite: EDU 303
+Prerequisites: MAT-160 & MAT-260; EDU-304 & admission to the Teacher Education Program.
+Corequisite: EDU-303.
+This course is for students completing a K-6 license.